On-route place guide

 Ashtabula County Route 20 Weekend

-Use the bounded eastern Ohio weekend if you want the clearest first trip shape in the second Ohio pass.
+Use the compact eastern Ohio weekend if you want the clearest first trip shape in the second Ohio pass.